ibm-ecm/ibm-content-navigator-samples/Containers/README.rst

 .. note::

+    The `ibm_icn_cr_production.yaml` template is a minimal configuration.
     Start with the ibm_icn_cr_production.yaml template and add the parameters from the ibm_icn_cr_production_FC_navigator.yaml template as needed.
     Use `ibm_icn_cr_production_FC_navigator.yaml` as a reference for all available parameters.
+    See :doc:`Reference </Reference.rst>` for a complete list of all available parameters.

 #.
 Edit the supplied CR template to include your desired values.